Dragonmystic707/exalted-reincarnated/docs/Sorcery.md

 them.
 They must first be **Initiated** into the mysteries of the world by creatures of power, or life-changing events.
-Their link to power becomes their guide through all three circles throughout their life\--swapping tutors is unheard of.
+Their link to power becomes their guide through all three circles throughout their life--swapping tutors is unheard of.

-While it is almost always the case, the Master teaching and Initiating their pupil does not need to be of the Circle the student is being inducted into\--they don't even necessarily have to be a sorcerer themselves.
+While it is almost always the case, the Master teaching and Initiating their pupil does not need to be of the Circle the student is being inducted into--they don’t even necessarily have to be a sorcerer themselves.

 The First Circle Sorcery can be learned at Essence 0.
 While extremely